gmelodie/gmelodie.github.io/content/posts/total-madness-1-async-await.md

 }
 ```

 We added a field called `run_counter` that starts with zero and is incremented every time we call `run()`.
 When the counter is `100` and we call `run()`, the `done` field is set to `true`, and the task returns.
 Then our executor will clean it up since `is_done() == true`.
 What this effectively does is make every task print "Hi from task {name}" 100 times.
 For our purposes, this simulates the task being run partially every time we call `run()` on it.

-But ideally, we want our tasks to be general and flexible, that is, we want to create a task and pass a function that it'll execute, rather than having it hardcoded in the `run()` method.
+Ideally, however, we want our tasks to be general and flexible, that is, we want to create a task and pass a function that it'll execute, rather than having it hardcoded in the `run()` method.
 To do that, let's go back to our tooth-brushing example from the last post.

-Let's say Aunt Fefê brushes her teeth exactly 100 times, she's a very meticulous lady!
-Nathan, however, is not as clean, he brushes his teeth 30 times, and I'll brush mine 20 times (solely for the sake of the example, how noble of me).
+Let's say Aunt Fefê brushes her teeth exactly `100` times, she's a very meticulous lady!
+Nathan, however, is not as clean, he brushes his teeth `30` times, and I'll brush mine `20` times.
 How would this look in terms of code?

 First, we create a function that takes in the number of times a person brushes their teeth: